storaged-project/blivet-gui/CONTRIBUTING.md

         * this test suite needs a graphical session (or a "fake" one like _Xvfb_) to run
       * `sudo make utils-test`
         * tests for the backend ("utils") part of blivet-gui
-        * these tests create virtual SCSI drives using the `targetcli` utility, it is neccessary to run these with root privileges
+        * these tests create virtual SCSI drives using the `targetcli` utility, it is necessary to run these with root privileges
   * `make check`
     * run static code checks (_pylint_, _pep8_ and _translation canary_)